chennachaos/high-performance-matlab/_episodes/01-Introduction to HPC in MATLAB.md

 - "What are the different options for HPC in MATLAB?"
 objectives:
 - "Understand what high-performance computing is."
-- "Learn different types of high-performance computing techniques available to MATLAB users."
+- "A brief overview different types of HPC techniques available to MATLAB users."
 keypoints:
 - "High-performance computing is all about expediting the computations."